Nearby Attractions

 • Experience pristine green corridors of wildlife and natural beauty.
 We're just four miles from the 47-mile-long Cheese Country Multiple-Use Recreation Trail and a short drive from one end of the Sugar River bicycle/hiking only Recreation Trail and the Badger State Trail.

 • Our area is designated "Swiss Cheese Capital of the USA."
 Tour local cheese factories and sample a broad range of cheeses.
-We recommend stopping by Alp & Dell Cheese Shop in the Roth Kase Cheese Factory in Monroe; let cheesemaker Tony Zgraggen share his expertise and suggestions.
+We recommend stopping by Alp & Dell Cheese Shop in the Roth Kase Cheese Factory in Monroe; let Swiss cheesemaker Tony Zgraggen share his expertise and suggestions.
+Don't miss the "Bargain Bin" for some local deals.

 • Hunt for antiques at local farm auctions or in nearby small towns.